 Brewery Waste Management and Environmental Issues

 This module considers water effluents, waste treatments and disposal and conversion of waste streams into valuable co-products.
-Students are introduced to scientific principles and relevance to industrial practice of:
+You will be introduced to scientific principles and relevance to industrial practice of:

 - Sources of water, forms of treatment and the characterization of waste water, Life Cycle Analysis principle and application